tombetthauser/module-7-welcome/README.md

 # Phase 2.5 - Peer Review

 Peer Review will start on Thursday of the first week of capstone everyday at 12:30 PT / 3:30 EST. This can also be viewed on the Google Calendar as well.
 Students will pair up with another student to review each other's code on what they worked on.
-Below are guidelines to help illustrate what to expect.
+Below are guidelines to help illustrate how peer review looks like.

 ---